 For most artists, one of the first big hurdles to overcome is the concept of being both an entrepreneur and a creative.
 I know, I can hear you now "But Matt, I'm not good at all the business stuff...
 I just want to create!"
 If that's you, then wonderful!
 I'm happy for you.
 You, my friend, have a wonderful hobby you can enjoy for many years to come.
 But here's the truth: you can't have business results with hobby habits.
 Either you learn to embrace both parts of the journey, or you come to terms with the limitations of not doing so.
 There's no right or wrong answer, but you can't have it both ways.

-Entrepreneurship and creativity are what I like to call "harmonious opposites".
+Entrepreneurship and creativity are what some have called "harmonious opposites".
 On the surface, they seem like they are the antithesis of each other but in realty, they actually fuel each other when held in a healthy tension.
 Living in and cultivating that tension is your job.
 Let me explain.

 Creative expression in and of itself is a wonderful pursuit for every person, regardless if they feel they are called to be an artist or not.
 However, for those who want to grow in their capacity, skill and function as an artist, a few things must happen, right?
 Mastery of skills, techniques, material usage, design, composition, the list goes on.
 Without these fundamentals, creating can become limited and boring.
 However, with this foundation artistic expression becomes and ever-expanding world of possibility.
 In essence, skill development is the runway for artistic freedom and I bet if you've been an artist for any length of time, you've probably experienced this reality in your life.